This post contains affiliate links: if you buy something we’ll earn a small commission at no cost to you.

 It’s hard to go too deep into the specifics of cake-baking here without getting super lengthy and technical, as cake recipes vary so widely.
 But in most cakes (and cupcakes!), the same basic principles apply:

 Think you won’t be able to tell the difference between imitation and real vanilla extract, or that Dutch Processed Cocoa won’t make a difference?
 WRONG!
 Using quality ingredients makes a HUGE difference.
 If you taste test a cupcake with fake/cheap/flavorless ingredients next to a cupcake with high-quality stuff, the difference will astound you.
 Go ahead – I dare you!
-My favorite flavor enhancers are the Double Strength Vanilla and Dutch Process Cocoa from Penzey’s – they’re both so rich and have an amazing depth of flavor.
+My favorite flavor enhancers are some Pure Vanilla Extract and this fair trade cocoa powder – they’re both so rich and have an amazing depth of flavor.
 Using quality vanilla (and cocoa, if you’re making a chocolate concoction) will make the most noticeable difference in cakes, so prioritize those ingredients over others if you’re low on funds or baking supplies.
 If your recipe calls for white vinegar, substitute apple cider vinegar for a bit more depth.
 I also prefer to make my own buttermilk instead of using store-bought.

 Ok, confession: I don’t always do this.
 But I really should.
 When you use eggs or milk (or beer/wine/liquor, if you’re making boozy cupcakes!) straight out of the fridge, they don’t combine as smoothly with the dry and room temperature ingredients.
 This can result in clumps of one ingredient sticking together and making an appearance in one unfortunate bite, which is no fun.
 Poorly combined ingredients can also cause a cake to be dense rather than light and fluffy.
 Rose Beranbaum (the guru behind The Cake Bible) suggests bringing butter to a temperature of 70 degrees Fahrenheit while warming eggs and other liquids to 60 degrees Fahrenheit.
 The butter’s temperature is especially important: the colder your butter is, the more time it will take to break it down into a cream consistency, which means you run the risk of overmixing your batter.
 Use nice, soft butter for the best results.
 The finished batter should ideally be between 70 and 75 degrees Fahrenheit, according to Beranbaum.
 You don’t have to bust out the thermometer every time you make a cake, but give your ingredients a touch and gauge their approximate temperatures.
 If your eggs and butter are still cold to the touch, let them sit awhile longer before you begin baking.